infinite0007/SmartArt/README.md

 Install [Node.js](https://maker-tutorials.com/node-js-raspberry-pi-installieren/) on your Raspberry Pi.

-In the main directory: *"SmartArt/"*
+In the WebApp directory: *"SmartArt/WebApp/"*

 ### `npm install`